-The majority of new residential development in the unincorporated area will occur in the Mountain House community, which has constructed and/or planned adequate water and wastewater service for the development of 15,700 dwelling units over 20 years.
-The following describes the capacity for\areas\service districts in\the unincorporated county that were determined to have residential capacity to meet the RHNA.
+The following describes the estimated capacity for service districts in the unincorporated county that were determined to have residential capacity to meet the RHNA.

 - Stockton Area and Unincorporated Islands.
 The City of Stockton has an agreement with the County to provide wastewater conveyance and treatment services for the Country Club Sanitary District, Pacific Gardens Sanitary District, Lincoln Village Maintenance District and the Colonial Heights Maintenance District.
 The 2020 City of Stockton Municipal Services Review found the water and sewer capacity adequate to meet current and future demands within the city limits.
 However, future development outside the existing city limits within the sphere of influence boundary will require the development of new facilities.
 To adequately meet future demands, the City requires new residential developments to pay for the major capital improvements to water and sewer infrastructure needed to serve future residents.
 Site with only unit of one moderate-income capacity is provided with water service through one of these service districts, and sites with 108 units of moderate-income capacity are provided with sewer service through one of these service districts. - California Water Service (Private).
 California Water Service is a private water provider that serves communities across four states.
 Two agricultural housing sites are within the California Water Service (Cal Water) service area, totaling 12 units.
 Additionally, 188 units of lower-income capacity, 1,113 units of moderate-income capacity, and 37 units of above moderate-income capacity are located on sites within this service area.
 According to Cal Water's 2020 Urban Water Management Plan for the Stockton District, there is sufficient water supply to meet all of the system's projected demand. - Corral Hollow PISLMD 31.
 Three units of above moderate-income sites capacity are on sites that are provided with water service by this district.
 According to water supply and demand estimates in the County's draft Water System Fire Supply Assessment, the district has a water supply that could support an additional 187 units based on the estimated maximum day demand.
 This is sufficient to support the RHNA capacity identified.